Mexican Flowers Facts

 Marigold flowers facts

-Marigold flowers are beautiful and available in vibrant colors and hues.
-The most hidden fact about marigold flowers is that they are edible flowers.
-You can eat them in various ways, as their taste ranges from spicy to bitter with a peppery touch.
-You can use them in different events in Mexico as salad decoration, soup, pasta, and herbal teas.
+Marigold flowers are not just beautiful but are beyond words.
+They are not just captivating the audience’s attention, but the most hidden fact about them is that they are edible flowers.
+You can use them in different recipes to enhance the taste and take this recipe to the next level.
+They have a spicy to bitter taste with a peppery touch.
+You can use them in different ways in different Mexican events, such as salad decoration, soups, pasta, and herbal teas.

 You can also use marigold flowers as Day of the Dead flowers.